diku-dk/staffeli/README.md

 write in a platform-specific way.

 **Outcome 2:** YAML is a human-readable data serialization language.
-It is similar to JSON, but is deemed slightly more readable.
+It is similar to JSON, but is deemed[1] slightly more readable.
 Staffeli generates local YAML dumps of Canvas course data that is not likely to change.
 These SHOULD be decorated with an expiration timestamp.

+[1]: By @oleks, @nqpz.

 ## Giving Feedback via Script